GabieRise/GabieRise/README.md

 # 👋 Holla World, I'm Gabie Rise
 - 🔭 I’m working on my creative skills
-🌱 I’m a software developer.
+🌱 I’m a junior fullstack developer.
 🫂 I’m looking to collaborate on both frontend and backend development ⚡ Fun fact: I'm open to learn new things , and I'm a fast learner :car:.